Providing the services and technology essential to a successful thermography practice

-With Spatial thermographic imaging, thermal images of the spine are significantly easier to read, with previously occult details revealed.
+With Spatial Thermal Imaging, thermal images of the spine are significantly easier to read, with previously occult details revealed.

 ♦ Breast Thermography and ACT Examination Interpretation/Reading Services

-♦ Image Analysis Software With Spatial Thermographic Imaging
+♦ Image Analysis Software With Spatial Thermal Imaging

 ♦ Experience, Knowledge and Proven Capabilities